Oregon vs. Michigan: Odds, spread, over/under - December 2

 - Ducks games have hit the over once this season.

-- Michigan has put together a 3-3-0 ATS record so far this year.
+- Michigan has compiled a 3-3-0 ATS record so far this year.

-- A total of four Wolverines games this year have gone over the point total.
+- In the Wolverines' six chances this year, the combined scoring has gone over the point total four times.

 Oregon Futures Odds